-You pay $1 or $3 to play some mobile games from iTunesor Play store.
-The question may rise how much does it cost to develop any game.
+Most of you pay $1 or $3 to download some mobile games from iTunes or Play store.
+The question may arise how much does it cost to develop any game.
 With the recent growth of smartphones and social networking apps, the use of mobile games and social games are also increasing rapidly.
 Whether it is a 2D/3D game, online/ mobile/ console game, game development cost depends on a few factors according to mobile game developers.

-Mobile game development is a process where many specialists work together at a time like UI/ UX designers, Android game developers, iOS game developers, artists, programmers and producers.
-Depending on how complex the game design will be, the cost of the game will weave around the development tooland the choice of the OS influencing the costing as well.
-Comparing Android with iOS platform, Android is basically 10-20 % cheaper with reference to payment system, features and integration of third party APIs& SDKs.
+Mobile game development is a process where many specialists work together at a time like UI/ UX designers, Android game developers, iOS game developers, artists, programmers, and producers.
+Depending on how complex the game design will be, the cost of the game will weave around the development tool and the choice of the OS influencing the costing as well.
+Comparing Android with iOS platform, Android is basically 10-20 % cheaper with reference to the payment system, features, and integration of third-party APIs& SDKs.